Prison Journalism Navigator

 HOOP: Hiding contraband in the rectum.
 Usage example: Hector is the mule hooping for the Northerners in North Block.

-HIT THE ALARM: The alarm button that COs press to bring other officers running while the people who are incarcerated sit or lay prone on the floor.
+HIT THE ALARM: The alarm button COs press that bring other officers running while the people who are incarcerated sit or lay prone on the floor.
+See usage example here.

 HIT THE GATE: To enter PROTECTIVE CUSTODY.